-- 49. The owner/manager of the site is responsible for the removal of all graffiti from the building and fences within seventy-two (72) hours of its application. - 50.
+- 45. The owner/manager of the site is responsible for the removal of all graffiti from the building and fences within seventy-two (72) hours of its application. - 46.
 Any lighting of the premises shall be installed and maintained in accordance with Australian Standard AS 4282-1997: Control of the Obtrusive Effects of Outdoor Lighting so as to avoid annoyance to the occupants of adjoining premises or glare to motorists on nearby roads.
-The intensity, colour or hours of illumination of the lights shall be varied at Council's discretion if in the opinion of an Authorised Council Officer it is considered there to be have adverse effects on the amenity of the area.
+The intensity, colour or hours of illumination of the lights shall be varied at Council's discretion if in the opinion of an Authorised Council Officer it is considered there to be have adverse effects on the amenity of the area. - 47.
+The canopy replenishment trees required by this consent are to be maintained in a healthy and vigorous condition until they attain a height of 6 metres whereby they will be protected by Council's Tree Management Controls.
+Any of the trees found faulty, damaged, dying or dead shall be replaced with the same species within 2 months.

-51. The premises shall not be used for any purpose other than that stated in the Development Application, i.e. Dwelling House without the prior consent of the Council unless the change to another use is permitted as exempt or complying development under Leichhardt Local Environment Plan 2013 or State Environmental Planning policy (Exempt and Complying Codes) 2008.
+48. The premises shall not be used for any purpose other than that stated in the Development Application, i.e. Dwelling House without the prior consent of the Council unless the change to another use is permitted as exempt or complying development under Leichhardt Local Environment Plan 2013 or State Environmental Planning policy (Exempt and Complying Codes) 2008.